 Prepare your ingredients.
 Chop eggplant into small cubes approximately 1 inch or smaller.
 The bigger your cubes the longer the cooking time.
-Slice your onion into long thin slices.
+Dice onion.
 Chop your tomatoes into chunks.

 In a large glass pan, toss Eggplant, onion, and garlic with olive oil using your hands until all veggies are coated lightly with oil.
-Add tomatoes and mix.
+Add tomatoes and tomato paste (or tomato sauce) and mix.
 Add salt and spices and mix until spices are spread evenly into veggies.

-Cover pan with tin foil and cook in oven for approximately an hour and a half, mixing every half an hour and adding more spice to taste.
+Cover pan with tin foil and cook in oven for approximately an hour mixing every half an hour and adding more spice to taste.
+Remove tin foil and cook for another half hour.
 Cooking time will vary depending on how fine you chopped your eggplant.
 You know your zaalouk is done when the eggplant is a nice light brown color with no trace of white and is soft and almost mushy.